JeffreySu/WeixinResource/readme.md

 2. You can Fork this project, and synchronizing code at any time you want.

-3. You can follow our Wechat Official Account named 'SenparcRobot' or '盛派网络小助手', to get the news.
+3. You can follow our Wechat Official Account named 'SenparcRobot' or '盛派网络小助手' to get the news push.

 4. Add this page to your Favorites, open it when you need.